woj-mark/clearscore-backend-homework/README.md

 I have also decided to enable the user to configure the following environment variables:
 - `HOST_ADDRESS`- to confiure the IP address of the host;
 - `USER_AGENT_ID`-  to configure the ProductId name of the user agent header sent in the POST request to partner API services.

+## How to run
+Please navigate to the route directory (`cardscores`) and simply run the `start.sh` script which should build the microservice.
+Please note that it is assumed that the user has [sbt](https://www.scala-sbt.org/) and [java](https://www.java.com/en/) installed on their machine.

 ## Testing